utkarshPuranik/utkarshPuranik/Resume-2022-v1.md

 - **National Commodities and Derivatives Exchange** ([NCDEX](https://www.ncdex.com)) | *Feb 2011 – Dec 2013*
   - Designed and implemented integration of NCFE (NCDEX Clearing Front End) system with COMTRACK (Commodity Depository System) for physical settlement of commodities.
 Used files based instructions for various steps of the process like blocking and release of commodity lots based on reconciliation.
-  - Wrote a security system to manage sessions on a custom application for NCFE which
   - Integrated with organizational CRM to align with Company Master data
   - Led a team of developers to design and develop a web application to manage Collarteral margins for exchange member broking companies.
   - Created and maintained a build deployment process